Products of manifolds with fibered corners: Fibered corners

-\end{enumerate} \end{lem} \begin{proof} The map \eqref{E:thickened_phi} is clearly simple, b-normal, and compatible with the fc-equivalence class of boundary defining functions on $\Np H$ and $C_X(\bfb H)$.
-To see that it is fibered, observe that the following diagrams commute:
+\end{enumerate} \end{lem} \begin{proof} The map \eqref{E:thickened_phi} is clearly simple, b-normal, and compatible with the fc-equivalence classes of boundary defining functions on $\Np G$ and $C_X(\bfb G)$.
+The fact that it is fibered follows from the commutative diagrams

-for $H' < H$, $H' > H$, and $H' = H$, respectively.
-Suppose now that $\set{\rho'_{H'}}$ is another choice of fc-equivalent boundary defining functions on $X$, defining another such map $\tbfib H ' : \Np H \to C_X(\bfb H)$.
-Recall that for $H' \neq H$, the normal derivative $d\rho'_{H'} = \nu^\ast \rho'_{H'}$ on $\Np H$ is the pullback of the restriction of $\rho'_{H'}$ to $H$; hence the ratio $d\rho'_{H'}/d\rho_{H'}= \nu^\ast (\rho'_{H'})/\nu^\ast(\rho_{H'})$ is pulled back from $\bfb H$ by fc-equivalence.
-Likewise, the $(0,\infty)$ invariant ratio $d\rho'_H/d\rho_H$ is pulled back from $\bfb H$, so it follows that $\rho'_{\geq H} = \bfib{H}^\ast a \rho_{\geq H}$ for some $a \in C^\infty(\bfb H; (0,\infty))$, and hence $\tbfib H' = \alpha \circ \tbfib H$ for the automorphism $\alpha : C_X(\bfb H) \to C_X(\bfb H)$ defined by $\alpha: (b,t) \mapsto (b,a(b) t)$.
-In particular $\tbfib H$ is well-defined up to automorphism of the target.
+for $G' < G$, $G' > G$, and $G' = G$, respectively.
+Suppose now that $\set{\rho'_{G'}}$ is another choice of fc-equivalent boundary defining functions on $X$, defining another such map $\tbfib G ' : \Np G \to C_X(\bfb G)$.
+Recall that for $G' \neq G$, the normal derivative $d\rho'_{G'} = \nu^\ast \rho'_{G'}$ on $\Np G$ is the pullback of the restriction of $\rho'_{G'}$ to $G$; hence the ratio $d\rho'_{G'}/d\rho_{G'}= \nu^\ast (\rho'_{G'})/\nu^\ast(\rho_{G'})$ is pulled back from $\bfb G$ by fc-equivalence.
+Likewise, the $(0,\infty)$ invariant ratio $d\rho'_G/d\rho_G$ is pulled back from $\bfb G$, so it follows that $\rho'_{\geq G} = \bfib{G}^\ast a \rho_{\geq G}$ for some $a \in C^\infty(\bfb G; (0,\infty))$, and hence $\tbfib G' = \alpha \circ \tbfib G$ for the automorphism $\alpha : C_X(\bfb G) \to C_X(\bfb G)$ defined by $\alpha: (b,t) \mapsto (b,a(b) t)$.
+In particular $\tbfib G$ is well-defined up to automorphism of the target.

-For part \ref{I:main_lemma_normal_funct}, we may use representative boundary defining functions with respect to which $f$ is rigid, and then $df$ pulls back $\rho_{\geq G}$ to a function of the form
+For part \ref{I:main_lemma_normal_funct}, we may use representative boundary defining functions with respect to which $f$ is rigid, and then $df$ pulls back $\rho_{\geq H}$ to a function of the form

-where $H_G = \min \set{H' : f_\sharp(H') = G} \leq H$ and $\sigma = \prod_{H_G \leq H' < H} \rho_{H'}$ is a product of boundary defining functions for those $H'$ such that $H_G \leq H' < H$.
-As a product of good boundary defining functions for $H' < H$, it follows that $\sigma = \bfib H^\ast \sigma' \in \bfib H^\ast C^\infty(\bfb H)$ is basic.
+where $G_H = \min \set{G' : f_\sharp(G') = H} \leq G$ and $\sigma = \prod_{G_H \leq G' < G} \rho_{G'}$ is a product of boundary defining functions for those $G'$ such that $G_H \leq G' < G$.
+As a product of good boundary defining functions for $G' < G$, it follows that $\sigma = \bfib G^\ast \sigma' \in \bfib G^\ast C^\infty(\bfb G)$ is basic.
 Then the map

 has the required property in view of the following commutative diagram:

 \end{proof}